-While bees buzz around collecting pollen and nectar, enzymes in its crop mix with the nectar it already has.
+While bees buzz around collecting pollen and nectar, the enzymes in its crop mix with the nectar.
 This transforms its chemical composition and pH, making it better for long-term storage.

-Once the honeybee returns to its hive, it passes the nectar to another bee via regurgitating into its mouth (hence why some call honey “bee vomit”).
-The process is repeated until the nectar, transformed into a thicker liquid rich with stomach enzymes, is deposited into a honeycomb.
+Once the honeybee returns to its hive, it regurgitates the nectar into another bee’s mouth.
+Then, the insects repeat the process until the nectar is transformed into a thick, enzyme-rich liquid that gets deposited into a honeycomb.

-The bees still have more work to do to turn nectar into honey.
-The industrious insects use their wings to “fan” the nectar, speeding up the evaporation process.
+Then, industrious insects “fan” the nectar with their wings, speeding up the evaporation process.
 Once the majority of the water is gone, the bees finally have honey.
-One bee will seal up the honeycomb via secretion from its abdomen, which hardens into beeswax, and the honey can then be stored indefinitely.
-From start to finish, bees reduce nectar’s 90 percent water content to 20 percent.
+One bee will seal up the honeycomb via secretion from its abdomen, which hardens into beeswax.
+Honey can then be stored indefinitely.

-According to Scientific American, a colony can bring in about 250 pounds of nectar — a significant feat considering that most flowers will yield only the tiniest drop of nectar.
+According to Scientific American, a colony can bring in about 250 pounds of nectar — a significant feat considering that most flowers will yield only the tiniest drop of the sweet, sticky liquid.

 A typical jar of honey requires an astounding one million flower visits.
 One colony can produce between 50 to 100 jars of honey per year.